OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 >
 > This warning will be removed when the samples are ready for production.

 Todo List app helps to manage your personal to do items.
-This app can be installed and used not only in your Teams client, but also Outlook client and Microsoft 365 app.
+This app can be installed and used not only in your Teams client, but also Outlook client and the Microsoft 365 app.
 The frontend is a React app and the backend is an Azure Function.
 You can deploy and host the app in Azure.

 ![Todo Item List](images/todo-list-M365.gif)